vmtk/SlicerExtension-VMTK/Docs/CrossSectionAnalysis.md

 - The meaning of a surface area is subject to its requirement.
 For tubular surfaces for instance, orthogonal section is a requirement.
 - Reslicing can be performed along anatomic axes or the centerline curve's axes (adjusted with the 'Spin' slider).
 - Left and right sides may be inverted in a slice view with orthogonal reslicing.
 Use another slice view in such cases.
+- The quality of a segmented lumen is important.
+It must not contain holes.
+These may be misleading as the calculated surface area may concern a hole and not the segmented blood.

 ## Acknowledgement